MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 5. [Configure Microsoft Store for Business to display offline apps](#configure-microsoft-store-for-business-to-display-offline-apps)
 6. [Deploy Migration Launcher app via **Intune**](#deploy-migration-launcher-app-via-intune).

-> [!TIP]
+> [!NOTE]
 > These app deployment operations use the [EnterpriseModernAppManagement CSP](/windows/client-management/mdm/enterprisemodernappmanagement-csp) and can also be executed with SyncML commands from another MDM solution.

 #### Ensure your Surface Hub 2S devices are fully updated and enrolled in Intune

 - To verify enrollment, sign into [Intune admin center](https://intune.microsoft.com/), go to **Devices** > **All devices**, and look for the names of your target devices.

-- Check that the OS version for the target devices meets the prerequisites listed above, specifically **OS version 19045.4116** or later. <!--update screenshot for Intune ->
+- Check that the OS version for the target devices meets the prerequisites listed earlier, specifically **OS version 19045.4116** or later.

     ![Screenshot of Surface Hub 2S devices enrolled in Microsoft Intune admin center](images/check-os-version-surface-hubs.png)